Synapsida: Jaw and ears

-The jaw transition is a good classification tool, as most other fossilized features that make a chronological progression from a reptile-like to a mammalian condition follow the progression of the jaw transition.
-The mandible, or lower jaw, consists of a single, tooth-bearing bone in mammals (the dentary), whereas the lower jaw of modern and prehistoric reptiles consists of a conglomeration of smaller bones (including the dentary, articular, and others).
-As they evolved in synapsids, these jaw bones were reduced in size and either lost or, in the case of the articular, gradually moved into the ear, forming one of the middle ear bones: while modern mammals possess the malleus, incus and stapes, basal synapsids (like all other tetrapods) possess only a stapes.
-The malleus is derived from the articular (a lower jaw bone), while the incus is derived from the quadrate (a cranial bone).
+Like their reptilian counterparts, the lower jaws of most non-mammalian synapsids were made up of several major bones including the dentary (the tooth-bearing bone), as well as the articular, angular, surangular and splenial.
+In cynodonts, these jaw bones other than the dentary became reduced in size and either lost or, in the case of the angular and articular, gradually moved into forming bones of the ear.
+While modern mammals possess the malleus, incus, tympanic, and stapes, basal synapsids (like all other tetrapods) possess only a stapes.
+The malleus is derived from the articular and the tympanic (also widely known as the ectotympanic) is derived from the angular bones, while the incus is derived from the quadrate (a cranial bone).

 Mammalian jaw structures are also set apart by the dentary-squamosal jaw joint.
-In this form of jaw joint, the dentary forms a connection with a depression in the squamosal known as the glenoid cavity.
-In contrast, all other jawed vertebrates, including reptiles and nonmammalian synapsids, possess a jaw joint in which one of the smaller bones of the lower jaw, the articular, makes a connection with a bone of the cranium called the quadrate bone to form the articular-quadrate jaw joint.
-In forms transitional to mammals, the jaw joint is composed of a large, lower jaw bone (similar to the dentary found in mammals) that does not connect to the squamosal, but connects to the quadrate with a receding articular bone.
+In this form of jaw joint, the dentary forms a connection with a depression in the squamosal known as the glenoid fossa.
+In contrast, all other jawed vertebrates, including reptiles and non-cynodont synapsids, possess a jaw joint in which one of the smaller bones of the lower jaw, the articular, makes a connection with a bone of the cranium called the quadrate bone to form the articular-quadrate jaw joint.
+Non-mammalian cynodonts show articulations transitional between these two conditions.

 Palate

+Synapsids ancestrally possess palatal teeth present on the bones of the roof of the mouth.
+These were lost in the cynodont ancestors of mammals.

 Over time, as synapsids became more mammalian and less 'reptilian', they began to develop a secondary palate, separating the mouth and nasal cavity.
 In early synapsids, a secondary palate began to form on the sides of the maxilla, still leaving the mouth and nostril connected.

 Eventually, the two sides of the palate began to curve together, forming a U shape instead of a C shape.
 The palate also began to extend back toward the throat, securing the entire mouth and creating a full palatine bone.
 The maxilla is also closed completely.
 In fossils of one of the first eutheriodonts, the beginnings of a palate are clearly visible.
 The later Thrinaxodon has a full and completely closed palate, forming a clear progression.